squaresausage/Open-Source-PC110/README.md

 PCB layout of the motherboard (based on KiCad)

+PCB layout of the PSU module (based on KiCad)

+PCB layout of the Docking Station (based on KiCad)

-Design layout of the keyboard membrane
+PET layout of the Keyboard Membrane (based on KiCad)

+Optical scans, X-ray images from different PCBs, layers, and chips.

-Flash dump of the BIOS and the AT29LV512 (available in only few models).
+Flash dump of the BIOS and the AT29LV512 (available in only a few models).

 How can you help?

-Help by reviewing the PCB layout and report bugs/issues
+Help by reviewing the PCB layout and reporting bugs/issues

 Help with the schematic development